sarahhhh02/opendatatoronto/README.md

-# Open Data Toronto
+# Open Data Toronto: Homicides

 ## Overview

-This repo provides with a foundation for their own projects associated with *Open Data Toronto*.
-You do not need every aspect for every paper and you should delete aspects that you do not need.

-To use this folder, click the green "Code" button", then "Download ZIP".
-Move the downloaded folder to where you want to work on your own computer, and then modify it to suit.
+This repo provides the process of gathering and creating the paper on "Annual Report on Homicides in Toronto: An overview of police related statistics on homicidal crimes"" associated with *Open Data Toronto*.

 ## File Structure